Insomnium/prototype/README.md

 * Postgres as a primary DB
 * ElasticSearch: indexing and searching performance improvement
 * Kafka to asynchronously index profiles being created
+* Spring Websocket for real-time chatting
+* Cassandra as a chat contacts and message history store

 ## Plans
-* Core service extension with support for basic business features like profile editing, including photos uploading (CDN?)
+- [X] Core service extension with support for basic business features like profile editing, including photos uploading (CDN?)
-* Spring Cloud Gateway based API Gateway (security, observability, underlying services scalability)
+- [ ] Spring Cloud Gateway based API Gateway (security, observability, underlying services scalability)
-* Dedicated chatting service
+- [ ] Dedicated chatting service **[In Progress]**
-* Observability (logging and tracing at least)
+- [ ] Observability (logging and tracing at least)
+- [ ] Simple SPA web frontend as a proof-of-concept **[In Progress]**

 ## Setup